 Mathematical logic formalizes normal mathematics.
 We analyze the meaning of 'formalize' in that sentence and use this analysis to address several recent questions.
 In the first section we establish some precise definitions to formulate our discussion and we illustrate these notions with some examples of David Pierce.
 This enables us to describe a variant on Kennedy's notion of formalism freeness and connect it with recent developments in model theory.
-In the second section we discuss the notion of purity in geometric reasoning based primarily on the papers of Hallet [17] and Arana-Mancosuo [3].
-In an appendix written with William Howard we give a geometric proof (differing from Levi's in [29]) of Hilbert's theorem that a Desarguesian projective plane can be embedded in three-space.
+In the second section we discuss the notion of purity in geometric reasoning based primarily on the papers of Hallet [22] and Arana-Mancoso [4].
+In the brief Section 3, we discuss differences in algebraic and geometric proof.
+In particular, we consider the ability of algebraic proofs to avoid specials cases.
+This theme is reinforced by the many special cases in the appendix written with William Howard of a geometric proof (differing from Levi's in [37]) of Hilbert's theorem that a Desarguesian projective plane can be embedded in three-space.

-Our general context is that there is some area of mathematics that we want to clarify.
+Suppose there is some area of mathematics that we want to clarify.
 There are five components of a formalization.
 The first four 1) specification of primitive notions, 2) specifications of formulas and 3) their truth, and 4) proof provide the setting for studying a particular topic.
 5) is a set of axioms that pick out the actual subject area.
 We will group these five notions in various ways through the paper to make certain distinctions.

 Our general argument is: while formalization is the key tool for the general foundational analysis and has had significant impact as a mathematical tool1 there are specific problems in mathematical logic (Section 1.3) and philosophy (Section 2) where 'formalism-free' methods are essential.
+In the case of logic, we describe the long standing contrast in model theory between formal definability of a class and definition by closure under mathematical operations.
+In philosophy, we note that such natural formal notions as extension by explicit definition can introduce impurity.
+And yet, such extensions are natural mathematical constructions.
+We argue that the purity or impurity of such an argument must be decided on the contentual grounds of the specific case.